-- 3. Previously approved components and materials on the Reputable Manufacturers List (RML) of approved NASME piping components allowed for use is maintained by the CPSO/DCPSO and available for both internal and external web access here. - 4.
-The RML includes the equivalency evaluations (Att.
+- C. Previously approved components and materials on the Reputable Manufacturers List (RML) of approved NASME piping components allowed for use is maintained by the CPSO/DCPSO and may be shared externally upon request.
+The RML can be found on the NASME Reputable Manufacturers List and Approval Process website. - D. The RML includes the equivalency evaluations (Att.
 REQ-5, -6, or -7) for which the approved components can be applied.
-If using the components on an unapproved NASME attachments, the Designer shall seek approval for use. - 5.
-NASME materials and piping components are selected by the Designer based on the applicable equivalent safety evaluation.
-The design is reviewed using the Design Review process outlined in this chapter. - 6.
-Items submitted to reputable manufacturers listing must be evaluated and accepted by the LANL CPSO/DCPSO prior to use.
-To submit a request for Reputable Manufacturers List (RML) additions, add desired components to the latest RML in empty rows at the bottom of the list.
+If using the components on an unapproved NASME attachments, the Designer shall seek approval for use. - E. NASME materials and piping components are selected by the Designer based on the applicable equivalent safety evaluation.
+The design is reviewed using the Design Review process outlined in this chapter. - F. Items submitted to the RML must be evaluated and accepted by the LANL CPSO/DCPSO prior to use.
+To submit a request for RML additions, add desired components to the latest RML in empty rows at the bottom of the list.
 Format previous revision entries in black text and desired entries in red text.
 Submit revised RML to the LANL CPSO/DCPSO for review and acceptance.
 If accepted, reviewer will have the information included into the RML on the ESM website and notify requestor.